grid-line

 Here’s a breakdown of the most popular music sources:

-Music streaming revenue is predicted to hit $30 billion in 2027 (Statista)
+By some calculations, music streaming revenue is predicted to hit $30 billion in 2027 (Statista)

 Music streaming and digital music’s average revenue per user is expected to continue to increase over the coming years.
 However, figures are forecast to somewhat plateau.